-MySQL provides two ways to create the SSL certificate and key files and RSA key-pair files required to support secure connections using SSL and secure password exchange using RSA over unencrypted connections, if those files are missing:
+MySQL provides these ways to create the SSL certificate and key files and RSA key-pair files required to support secure connections using SSL and secure password exchange using RSA over unencrypted connections, if those files are missing:

 The server can autogenerate these files at startup, for MySQL distributions compiled using OpenSSL.

 Users can invoke the mysql_ssl_rsa_setup utility manually.